MLH/Getting-Started-with-Taipy/readme.md

 data = get_data("average_age.csv")

-Gui(page, css_file = 'main.css').run(use_reloader=True, port=5001)
+Gui(page).run(use_reloader=True, port=5001)
 ```

 The first thing you’ll notice is that we’ve added the layout element.
 Everything we place into the layout element will now be broken out into 3 equally distributed columns.
 Changing the values of the column key will edit the distribution of each column in your layout.

 Next, I’ve placed all of my sliders into container elements, and I’ve also associated each of those container elements with the container-styling CSS class that we wrote earlier.
 I then labeled each container with an h3 (heading3) that will differentiate each container from the other.
-Finally, I imported my main.css file into my Python file at the bottom of the page as a Gui property, allowing me to successfully reference and utilize the container-styling class.
+Finally, there was no need for me to add my CSS file as a Gui property since I named it main.css.
+Taipy intuitively links the main.py and main.css files, allowing me to successfully reference and utilize the container-styling class.

 The results should be as pictured.

 <img src="images/Taipy_picture6.png" height="50%">

 You can go back and add additional variables to your own code so that each of the sliders can have different dynamic values.
-For now, you can see that using Taipy’s built in layout element along with containers can come in very handy when it comes to optimizing your application UI.
+For now, you can see that using Taipy’s built-in layout element along with containers can come in very handy when it comes to optimizing your application UI.

 You can check out more [styling](https://docs.taipy.io/en/latest/manuals/gui/styling/) and [layout](https://docs.taipy.io/en/latest/manuals/gui/viselements/layout/) tips in the Taipy documentation.